NVIDIA/spark-rapids/docs/compatibility.md

 [here](https://github.com/NVIDIA/spark-rapids/issues/140).

-The plugin supports reading `uncompressed`, `snappy`, `zlib` and `zstd` ORC files and writing `uncompressed` and `snappy` ORC files.
+The plugin supports reading `uncompressed`, `snappy`, `zlib` and `zstd` ORC files and writing `uncompressed`, `snappy` and `zstd` ORC files.
 At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out in that case.

 ### Push Down Aggregates for ORC